Showcase a passion for STEM and provide a valuable experience for your students.

 - Each entry must include a statement from teacher confirming the entry is 100% the student's work.

-- Schools registering entries are to supply at least one judge for the judging at the Queensland Academy for Health Sciences on Monday 26 August (4pm - 6.30pm).
-You may park in the QAHS carpark for the judging process.
+- Schools registering entries are to supply at least one judge for the judging process.
+(TBA)

 - $5.00 per entry - An invoice will be sent to schools once the competition has completed.